tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaani Biomes and Geography.md

 	  - you are being fucking watched

   ## Arcadia
   - Description: the Arcadian sea is an enormous lake nestled against a finger of the tallons that curves around xylaan's southern edge.
-Home to the [[Arcadian Court]] it holds the wealth of [[Xylaan]], a massive stockpile of [[sugars|sugar]] stored in liquid and solid form to preserve its stability.
+Home to the [[Arcadian Court]] it holds the wealth of [[Xylaan]], a massive stockpile of [[Ichor|sugar]] stored in liquid and solid form to preserve its stability.
 Immiscible in water and much heavier, the sugar sits below 20 ft of clear water.
   - Important locations
   - Important